 It’s time to start fertilizing roses as well.
 Roses are heavy feeders.
 They should be fertilized about every 6 weeks.
 Use a rose food or you can use a balanced all purpose fertilizer as well.
 I use a combination of the two on my roses and it works very well.

-We have some of our summer vegetable starts now and will be getting restocks weekly for the next two to three months depending how the season goes.
-We also have the greenhouse full of vegetable starts that will be ready for planting the first week of April or so, which honestly is the better time to plant your summer vegetables.
-Watch the weather.
-A good rule of thumb is to wait till overnight lows are consistently 50 degrees or higher and the ground is no longer cold to the touch.
-Prep your soil well before you plant.
+You can start prepping your soil now, so it will be ready when the time is right.
 Add bone meal or oyster shell to the soil along with the vegetable fertilizer when you are prepping the soil.
 Bone meal adds phosphorous for root development and supplements calcium.
 Oyster shell adds calcium.
 Calcium will help to prevent blossom end rot.
 I use organic fertilizer on my vegetable garden.
 I use bone meal for phosphorous, and oyster shell for calcium , and tomato and vegetable fertilizer and kelp meal.
 Kelp meal helps to prevent diseases.
 About half way through the season I re apply fertilizer and bone meal.

 Recycle your used containers here at the nursery.
 We gladly take back all used nursery containers.
 We re-use them in our growing operations.
 Don’t send them to the land fill.
 They can be dropped off here anytime during our regular business hours.
 Let us know if you have them with you when you come in, and we can unload them for you.